Ukraine in the Eurovision Song Contest 2007: Background

-The Ukrainian national broadcaster, National Television Company of Ukraine (NTU), broadcasts the event within Ukraine and organises the selection process for the nation's entry.
-NTU confirmed their intentions to participate at the 2007 Eurovision Song Contest on 19 January 2006.
-In the past, the broadcaster had alternated between both internal selections and national finals in order to select the Ukrainian entry.
-In 2005 and 2006, NTU had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
-Despite the Ukrainian broadcaster initially announcing that the 2007 Ukrainian entry would be internally selected, a national final was ultimately organised.
+As part of its duties as participating broadcaster, NTU organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2007 contest on 19 January 2006.
+In the past, NTU had alternated between both internal selections and national finals in order to select the Ukrainian entry.
+In 2005 and 2006, NTU had set up national finals with several artists to choose both the song and performer, with both the public and a panel of jury members involved in the selection.
+Despite NTU initially announced that it would internally select its entry, it ultimately organised a national final.

 Before Eurovision

-Evrobachennya 2007 - Natsionalyni vidbir

 The Ukrainian national final took place on 9 March 2007 at the NTU Studios in Kyiv.
 The show was hosted by Maria Orlova and Timur Miroshnychenko and broadcast on Pershyi Natsionalnyi.

 Format

 The selection of the competing entries for the national final and ultimately the Ukrainian Eurovision entry took place over two stages.
 In the first stage, artists and songwriters had the opportunity to apply for the competition through an online submission form.
 Eight acts were selected and announced on 13 February 2007, one of them which was later withdrawn.
 The second stage was the televised final, which took place on 9 March 2007 and featured the remaining seven acts vying to represent Ukraine in Helsinki.
 The winner was selected via the 50/50 combination of votes from a public televote and an expert jury.
 Both the public televote and the expert jury assigned scores ranging from 1 (lowest) to 7 (highest) and the entry that had the highest number of points following the combination of these scores was declared the winner.
 Viewers participating in the public televote during the show had the opportunity to submit their votes for the participating entries via telephone or SMS.
 In the event of a tie, the tie was decided in favour of the entry that received the highest score from the jury.